-Pappas Physical Therapy: The Shocking Truth About Stretching
+Pappas OPT Physical Therapy: The Shocking Truth About Stretching

 Once upon a time, it wasn’t uncommon to spend 30+ minutes holding a number of stretches for extended periods of time before practice, a game, or a run.
 But in recent years, studies suggested this “static” stretching might temporarily weaken the stretched muscle, meaning athletes would not be at their best afterwards.